 Never mind what’s printed inside the covers.
 The titles printed on the outside can make all the difference between a novel that shoots up the bestseller lists… and one that falls flat on its face.

 Some novelists need a title before they begin to write – without one, they have no sense of destination.
 Others are happy to wait until the writing is finished (when titles are arguably much easier to find) and make do with a “working title” in the meantime.

 The choice is yours.

-I will leave it to you to decide whether that is right or wrong, but don’t be surprised if you are asked to change the title after the novel is accepted.
+I’ll leave it to you to decide whether that’s right or wrong.
+Just don’t be surprised if you’re asked to change the title after the novel is accepted.

 Here, then, are the potential sources for great novel titles…

 All good novels have a theme.
 And novel titles can simply state this theme directly…